 Momentum—the driving force of every SaaS company’s success.
 Growth stems from momentum, which can be measured.
 And we’ve covered articles about specific momentum metrics, such as monthly recurring revenue (MRR) and annual recurring revenue (ARR), extensively.

-Analyzing your revenue month to month is important for judging and planning your company’s momentum.
+Analyzing your monthly revenue is important to understand your company’s momentum and adapt your growth strategy accordingly.
 Another way to study growth in addition to MRR is by calculating growth rates.
-Calculating and monitoring growth in various ways will provide even more specificity, leading you to better decision making.
+Calculating and monitoring growth in various ways will provide even more specificity, leading you to better decision-making.

-After reading this article, you’ll have a deeper understanding of what growth rates are, the many metrics associated with growth rates, and how to calculate it.
+After reading this article, you’ll have a deeper understanding of what growth rates are, the many metrics associated with growth rates, and how to calculate them.

-Company growth rates can look at things like revenue, users, accounts, or levels of usage such as daily active users (DAU) and monthly active users (MAU).
-For example, a consumer company like Instagram likely measures growth through DAU.
-On the other hand, an enterprise SaaS company is more concerned with account and revenue growth.
+For example, a consumer company like Instagram likely measures growth through DAU and an enterprise SaaS company would be more concerned with account and revenue growth.